-In the previous Chapter, we have discussed the needs for enterprise architecture.
-This Chapter is concerned with enterprise architecture as a means to meet these needs.
-We will start this Chapter with a historical perspective on the concept of architecture as a means of obtaining insight into, as well as harnessing, complexity.
-To gain a better insight into the role of enterprise architecture in governing transformations, Section 3.2 will then discuss the governance paradigm and relate this to the role of enterprise architecture.
-Based on this discussion, Section 3.3 then continues by identifying seven possible applications of enterprise architecture from a governance perspective.
-Using this as a context, Section 3.4 provides a discussion of several definitions of enterprise architecture, while also providing the definition of enterprise architecture as used in this book.
-To make this definition more specific and tangible, Section 3.5 will discuss the key concepts underlying enterprise architecture, while Section 3.6 will highlight the benefits of enterprise architecture in relation to the needs identified in the previous Chapter.
-Finally, Section 3.7 takes a first brief look at the competencies needed from the architect.
+In the previous chapter, we have discussed the needs for enterprise architecture.
+This chapter is concerned with enterprise architecture as a means to meet these needs.
+We will start this chapter with a historical perspective on the concept of architecture as a means of obtaining insight into, as well as harnessing, complexity.
+To gain a better insight into the role of enterprise architecture in governing transformations, Sect.
+3.2 will then discuss the governance paradigm and relate this to the role of enterprise architecture from a governance perspective.
+Using this as a context, Sect.
+3.4 provides a discussion of several definitions of enterprise architecture, while also providing the definition of enterprise architecture as used in this book.
+To make this definition more specific and tangible, Sect.
+3.5 will discuss the key concepts underlying enterprise architecture, while Sect.
+3.6 will highlight the benefits of enterprise architecture in relation to the needs identified in the previous chapter.
+Finally, Sect.
+3.7 takes a first brief look at the competencies needed from the architect.

-3.1 A historical perspective on enterprise architecture
+3.1 A Historical Perspective on Enterprise Architecture

-The recorded history of classical architecting began more than 4000 years ago in Egypt with the erection of the pyramids, the complexity of which had been overwhelming designers and builders alike [82, 113].
+The recorded history of classical architecting began more than 4,000 years ago in Egypt with the erection of the pyramids, the complexity of which had been overwhelming designers and builders alike [82, 113].
 This complexity had at its roots in the phenomenon that as systems became increasingly more ambitious, the number of interrelationships among the elements increased far faster than the number of elements themselves.
 Pyramids were no longer simple burial sites; they had to be demonstrations of political and religious power, secure repositories of god-like rulers and their wealth, and impressive engineering accomplishments.
 Each of demands, in itself, already required major resources.
 The complex interrelationships among combined elements were well beyond what the traditional tools of the engineers and builders could handle.
 This led to the introduction of architecture as a means to obtain and maintain insight into these complex relationships.
 We have remained doing so.
-Following the evolution of our societies, we have used architecture as a means of obtaining insight and harnessing complexity of a wide variety of constructs as illustrated in Figure 3.1.
+Following the evolution of our societies, we have used architecture as a means of obtaining insight and harnessing complexity of a wide variety of constructs as illustrated in Fig. 3.1.